-What I think they're thinking in the four headquarters of AFC South teams today:
+What I think they are thinking in the headquarters of the four AFC South Tuesday evening…

 We don’t care a bit about the grief we may be getting for winning so ugly in St. Louis.
 But we know where we stand in this clump of 7-7 teams, and that’s at the bottom.
 If we don’t want to get more and hear all about being underachievers we need to beat the Dolphins in Miami Sunday.
 Way back when we lost our opener to the Jets, we had to answer questions about the F word.
 That’s right, they called us a finesse team.
 Fifteen weeks later, we’re facing another physical franchise.
 If we can’t show we can stand toe-to-toe with tough and match it, we’ll deserve to hear all about our failures.

 What mystery.
 What intrigue.
 People are fascinated by the potential for 16-0, sure, but let’s be honest.
 They also want to know if they should be playing Peyton Manning, Reggie Wayne or Dallas Clark in their fantasy semifinal or final.
 Sorry folks, we don’t even remotely feel your pain.
 Company line is what we do here.
 Jim Caldwell will tell us what to do and we’ll do it.
 And guess what.
 If the frontliners who do play build an early lead, it’s not inconceivable we get both things done this Sunday -- resting and winning.
 If not, well 14-1 isn't too bad, huh?